© Alison Shayler

 Below are our three favourite activities in Chamonix but there are plenty more to choose from.
 Check out the selection of things to do below for some holiday inspiration – you'll see that there are plenty of alternatives to skiing and snowboarding in Chamonix.

-3. Walking, hiking & running: In the summer, the pistes turn into meadows and deep-forested trails to explore on foot.
+3. Walking, hiking and running: In the summer, the pistes turn into meadows and deep-forested trails to explore on foot.
 From easy valley strolls to gruelling trail running climbs, everyone can explore the beautiful sunny landscapes.

 Climbing in Chamonix